katjapretnar/katjapretnar.github.io/_posts/2025-08-19-motivation.md

 so the site would be some place online where one could share some stuff/output/etc.

-- My personal believe is that in today's age of AI generation it is very important that people still use their brain and their creativity to create real stuff.
+- My personal believe is that in today's age of AI generation it is more than ever important to create and realize ideas that are completely grown out of humans' work.
+Even if that is way harder and even if the result is not that perfect/clean as if it would be if generated.

+- I want to improve my drawing skills.
+It is something that I used to love to do, but as I grow to be an adult in a modern society, I completely neglect it.

+- I want to share some ideas or places I have visited with others.
+That enables me to keep the memory alive for longer and digest the experience more thoroughly.
+Hopefully for the others could serve as some inspiration.